-- Pull the lever towards the steering wheel Position (5), the windscreen washer is activated. - Return the lever back to the rest position.
+- Pull the lever towards the steering wheel Position (3), the wind-screen washer is activated. - Release the lever.
 The wipers-washers will keep running for approximately four seconds.

 The windscreen will be wiped again after approximately five seconds once the wipe/wash system has been operated.